 For more information about this program, see the March 23, 2009, Federal Register notice.
 For application-specific information and issues, contact the appropriate FTA regional Tribal Liaison identified in the Federal Register notice.
 For general program information, contact Lorna R. Wilson, Office of Transit Programs, at 202-366-2053, E-mail: Lorna Wilson.

-Fixed Guideway Infrastructure Investment ProgramThe ARRA provides $750 million for FTA’s Fixed Guideway Infrastructure Investment program to modernize or improve existing fixed guideway systems (rail tranit systems), which could include the purchase or rehabilitation of rolling stock, track, equipment or facilities.
+Fixed Guideway Infrastructure Investment ProgramThe ARRA provides $750 million for FTA’s Fixed Guideway Infrastructure Investment program to modernize or improve existing fixed guideway systems (rail transit systems), which could include the purchase or rehabilitation of rolling stock, track, equipment or facilities.

 Funds under this program are allocated by a statutory formula to urbanized areas with a population of 200,000 or more with fixed guideway systems that have been in operation for at least seven years.
 A “fixed guideway” refers to any transit service that uses exclusive or controlled rights of way or rails, entirely or in part.
 The term includes heavy rail, commuter rail, light rail, monorail, trolleybus, aerial tramway, inclined plane, cable car, automated guideway transit, ferry boats, that portion of motor bus service operated on exclusive or controlled rights of way, and high-occupancy vehicle lanes.